 The TMU Archives maintains a collection of records and information on Egerton Ryerson, including Ryerson family papers, oil paintings, and books written by Egerton Ryerson.
 The Ryerson Family papers are a collection of documents and correspondence pertaining to four generations of the Ryerson Family and assembled and organized, scrapbook-style, in a leather-bound volume.
 The documents date between 1783 and 1946.
 There are four paintings, two of Egerton Ryerson, one of his wife Mary and one of their son.

-The Archives also has copies of many of the books written by or associated to Egerton Ryerson.
+The Archives also has copies of many of the books written by or associated with Egerton Ryerson.
 These books are searchable through the Library catalogue.

 Please see this document for additional sources on Egerton Ryerson and the Residential School System.